 Van Halen Magazine Ads Through the Years: 1978-2012

 Granted, that first album simply featured quartered-off photos of the four band members, and the second just their logo.
-But as you can see from the dozens of vintage Van Halen magazine ads and promotional posters collected above, even as the group fractured, rearranged and reassembled itself in a half-dozen different forms over the years, they rose to and maintained a high level of visual sophistication.
+But as you can see from the dozens of vintage Van Halen magazine ads and promotional posters collected below, even as the group fractured, rearranged and reassembled itself in a half-dozen different forms over the years, they rose to and maintained a high level of visual sophistication.

 Their sense of humor frequently shined through as well -- from the ad for 1980's Women and Children First, which features two women adrift at sea on life preservers with the caption, "Well, they said anything could happen" to the 1991 ad promising that For Unlawful Carnal Knowledge will "kick your butt's butt."